mr-karan/notes/docs/linux/utc-local-time.md

 ### Usage

 `python utc-ist.py --timestamp 03:00`
+`python utc-ist.py --timestamp 03:00:10`
+`python utc-ist.py --timestamp 03:00:15.100`

-It takes a `--timestamp` parameter which should be a string depicting the UTC time format in `%H:%M` format.
+It takes a `--timestamp` parameter which should be a string depicting the UTC time format.

 ### Alias